China healthcare reform to relax curbs on foreign investment in hospitals

 About 40 percent of public hospital revenue in 2011 came from prescribing drugs, Health Ministry data show, while medical services accounted for just over half, with government subsidies and other income making up the rest.

-China will also stiffen monitoring of the prices of imported drugs and medical equipment, the State Council said.

-Although new policies will make services such as surgery and diagnosis more costly, they will help reduce drug mark-ups, while a government scheme to buy medicines will cut costs.

-Health authorities will also extend to the entire country a special insurance system to fight major illnesses.
+Health authorities will also extend to the entire country a special insurance system to help battle major illnesses.

 Many people complain that serious illnesses, such as cancer and diabetes, can bankrupt households under the current system, where patients often have to pay much of the cost out-of-pocket.

-China will also boost annual subsidies for basic medical coverage by 14 percent to 320 yuan per person, the Ministry of Finance said on Tuesday.
+China will also boost subsidies for basic medical coverage for rural and urban residents by 14 percent to 320 yuan per person annually, the Ministry of Finance said on Tuesday.